COVID-19: travel health notice for all travellers

 Rainy season

-The rainy season extends from November to March.
+The rainy season extends from December to March.
+The eastern part of the country is more at risks to floods.

-Seasonal flooding can hamper overland travel and reduce the provision of essential services.
-Roads may become impassable and bridges damaged, particularly in the Chaco region.
-Roads within Mennonite colonies remain usually passable.
+Seasonal flooding between November and December can hamper overland travel and reduce the provision of essential services.
+Roads may become impassable.
+Bridges, buildings, and infrastructure may be damaged, particularly in the Chaco region.

 Tornadoes, cyclones, hurricanes, typhoons and monsoons